 The other big aim of Women V Cancer is to give all women the drive and confidence to reach your goals, whether physical, mental, charitable or all three.
 We’re not about competition; we’re about living the team to achieve our dreams.

 That’s why all our Women V Cancer challenges are accessible to everyone who doesn’t mind committing to a bit of training and fundraising.
-Whether we’re cycling from London to Paris, Milan to Venice or coast to coast across Costa Rica, we put great care and effort into ensuring you feel supported throughout your entire adventure us: from initial sign-up to the challenge, right through to the completion.
+Whether we’re cycling through Kenya's rift valley, coast to coast across Sri Lanka or around London at night, we put great care and effort into ensuring you feel supported throughout your entire adventure us: from initial sign-up to the challenge, right through to the completion.

 The Women V Cancer camaraderie is like nothing you've ever experienced.
 Coming together to push yourself to the limit and achieve something incredible for a common cause, you'll make life-long friendships with unbelievably inspiring people.